-It will be the goal of the Commission staff to evaluate projects, both before awards are given and in followup on how well they meet the clear metrics laid out in project outputs when grants or loans are awarded.
-For more detail on specific metrics, contact the Commission
+It is the goal of Commission staff to evaluate projects, both before awards are given and in follow-up, on how well they meet the clear metrics laid out in project outputs when grants or loans are awarded.
+For more detail on specific metrics, please contact Commission staff.